mbloch/mapshaper/docs/development/label-tool-design.md

 in the label render filter (`propertiesBySymbolType.label`) but in neither of those places, so it could not be set from the CLI; fixed in the same pass.

-Two of the new fields are the first style properties whose names contain two hyphens, which exposed a bug in `-style`: it restored the property name from the parser's underscore form with `replace('_', '-')`, a non-global replacement that converted only the first underscore.
-The resulting name matched no known property, so `label-text-width=` was silently ignored rather than applied or reported.
+Some of the new fields are the first style properties whose names contain two hyphens, which exposed a bug in `-style`: it restored the property name from the parser's underscore form with `replace('_', '-')`, a non-global replacement that converted only the first underscore.
+The resulting name matched no known property, so `label-start-offset=` was silently ignored rather than applied or reported.
 Both occurrences now use `replace(/_/g, '-')`, matching what `getSymbolDataAccessor()` already did.